-A new addition to our Community Bike Build program is a ride afterwards for all bike recipients to try out their bikes on their neighborhood streets.
+A new addition to our Bike It Forward program is a ride afterwards for all bike recipients to try out their bikes on their neighborhood streets.
 This is a great opportunity to fine tune the bikes and, more importantly, to highlight nearby bicycle infrastructure and destinations.
 With all of the kids excited about the new bikes, we set off towards Evans Street where we rode the bike lane while practicing our signaling.

 Turning right onto Mendell Street, we ended up at Cargo Way and its two-way protected bike lane.
 There we stopped to talk about how different types of bike lanes affected how we felt riding in the street.
 When asked what would make the Cargo Way lane better, the perceptive kids pointed out the often broken fence and frequent potholes that need repair.

 Despite the potholes, we made it to Heron’s Head Park with relative ease.
 There, we took in the beautiful views and reflected on the ride.
 All of the riders were surprised by how easy it was to get to the park, which many had only visited once or twice.
 All were full of smiles and planning to repeat the ride sometime soon.

 We’re aiming to keep our momentum going through the remainder of 2017 and beyond, reaching as many folks as we can with the fun and freedom of biking.
 If you’d like to join one of our next Bike It Forward events, we welcome folks with or without mechanical skills to help us provide people across San Francisco the bikes and skills they need to start riding.